-As tradition dictates, we invite filmmakers and other renowned figures from abroad to complement the unique festival atmosphere.
+Every year we invite filmmakers and other renowned figures from abroad to be part of the festival and enjoy the unique atmosphere.
 In the past, we were visited by such famous directors as Todd Haynes, John Cameron Mitchell, João Pedro Rodrigues and Monica Treut, Saga Becker, the first trans* actress winning the Swedish Gudbagge award, and the Transparent TV show producer, Rhys Ernst.
 Canadian director and photographer Bruce LaBruce honoured last year's festival as a member of the international jury.
 We regularly host film critics and professionals from the academic sphere, journalism, music (singer and music producer Planningtorock in 2015), arts, and international diplomacy.

 Throughout the year, we organize a series of screenings called Mezipatra Approved, presenting films from the previous editions.
 Moreover, we take part in the Prague Pride festival in August – not only as a part of the parade, but also with the accompanying program Identity in the city which includes an outdoor cinema and thematic discussions.